 Kidneys are necessary!

-To survive we need our vital organ, kidneys.
+To survive we need our vital organs, kidneys.
 To make sure we survive we were given two kidneys.
 If both kidneys fail we will not live.

 - One of the important things kidneys do is remove the waste from our body (drugs, urea, ammonia, and other toxic substances).
 Build up of waste can be very damaging to the body.